hannahlee4786/Pomodoro/README.md

 # Pomodoro

-Pomodoro web application with work and break timers and a task, to-do list.
+Pomodoro web application with focus and short/long break timers and a task, to-do list.